Lightfoot Professor of Divinity

 The Lightfoot Professor of Divinity is a professorship or chair in the Department of Theology and Religion at Durham University.
 The chair is named after the former Bishop of Durham J. B. Lightfoot.
-The current holder is John M. G. Barclay.
+The current holder is Grant Macaskill.

 Since 1832 the chair in Greek and Classical Literature at the university was also a canon professorship.
 This canonry was transferred to the Lightfoot Professor of Divinity in 1943.
 The professorship was attached to the canonry until 1985, when the non-Anglican James Dunn was appointed.